Fundamentals of Engineering & Professional Engineer Exams

 What are the FE and PE exams good for?

-To a client, being a P.E. means you’ve got the credentials to earn their trust.
+To a client, being a professional engineer (PE) means you’ve got the credentials to earn their trust.
 To an employer, it signals your ability to take on a higher level of responsibility.
 Among your colleagues, it demands respect.
 To yourself, it’s a symbol of pride and measure of your own hard-won achievement.

 Yet the results are well worth the effort.
 By combining their specialized skills with their high standards for ethics and quality assurance, PEs help make us healthier, keep us safer and allow all of us to live better lives than ever before.